Lea County Courts – A Practical Guide to Court Records and Services

 Lea County's courts handle different categories of cases.
 Matching your search to the right court and clerk is essential.

 Searching online.
-The New Mexico Judiciary Case Lookup portal offers free access to case information from District Courts, Magistrate Courts, and Municipal Courts statewide.
-Users can search by party name or case number.
-Additionally, the Odyssey Public Access portal provides docket and hearing information for participating courts.
+The New Mexico Judiciary Case Lookup portal gives you free access to case information from District Courts, Magistrate Courts, and Municipal Courts statewide.
+Search by party name or case number.
+The Odyssey Public Access portal also provides docket and hearing information for participating courts.

 Searching in person.
-The Lea County District Court accepts walk-in record requests during business hours: Monday through Friday, 8:00 a.m. to noon and 1:00 to 5:00 p.m. (closed during the lunch hour).
+The Lea County District Court accepts walk-in record requests Monday through Friday, 8:00 a.m. to noon and 1:00 to 5:00 p.m. (closed during the lunch hour).
 No financial transactions are processed after 4:30 p.m.
-The principal court locations are:
+The main court locations are:

 Lea County District Court